jeiea/haskero/client/README.md

 ## Incoming improvements

+- [x] Support switching cabal targets
 - [ ] Better auto completion (support dot notation for qualified imports, ...)
 - [x] Insert identifier type one line above
 - [ ] Goto definition in hackage
 - [ ] Live evaluation of random haskell code in the current module scope

+## Dependencies

+* It works on `stack` projects only (stack 1.2.0 minimum) - see [Installing stack](https://docs.haskellstack.org/en/stable/install_and_upgrade)
+* It needs intero to be installed in the stack project - see [Installing intero](https://github.com/commercialhaskell/intero/blob/master/TOOLING.md#installing)
+* Automatic dependency (auto install) [Haskell Syntax Highlighting](https://marketplace.visualstudio.com/items?itemName=justusadam.language-haskell)

 ## Feedback

 ### Bugs

 To fill a bug, go to my gitlab repository, [open an issue](https://gitlab.com/vannnns/haskero/issues) and use the following pattern:

-> Bug description :
+- Bug description :

-> Observed behaviour :
+- Observed behaviour :

-> Expected behaviour :
+- Expected behaviour :

+- OS: windows | linux | macos

-> Plugin (ghc, stack, intero and haskero) version and VSCode version used :
+- Plugin **(ghc, stack, intero and haskero)** version and **VSCode** version used :

+- Steps to reproduce:

+1.

+2.

+3.

-> If the issue is hard to repeat on an empty haskell project, a link to a repository containing a sample repeating the issue
+- If the issue is hard to repeat on an empty haskell project, a link to a repository containing a sample repeating the issue

 ### Features